Pre-Engineered Metal Arch Building in Pahrump, Nevada

 This particular steel arch building has held up well since its erection more than two decades ago, serving as a testament to the strength and long-lasting nature of steel construction.
 Located not far from the Nevada-California border, the city of Pahrump is part of southern Nevada’s Nye County.
 It lies roughly 75 miles by car from Cold Creek and about 30 miles outside Death Valley Junction, California.

 Considering purchasing a pre-engineered metal arch building for storage, manufacturing, agricultural or other use in Nevada or another part of the United States?
-Click here for a price quote.
+Explore your options for steel buildings in Nevada or click here for a price quote.

 Significantly easier and cheaper to raise than wood construction, metal arch buildings are also generally easier to raise than other types of pre-engineered metal buildings due to their simplistic design and lack of interior framework.
 This particular steel arch building is comprised of (789) 29-gauge Hi-Rib wall panels and is 50’x90’ once raised with an arched roof.
 It features rugged, reliable steel construction that maintains its structural integrity well over time, and it counts (8) 27”x14” knee skylights among its notable features, which allow natural sunlight to stream inside.